 - Ensure all election advertising includes a proper authorisation statement.
-Such a statement will include your name (or your agent's name) and the street address for the appropriate place of residence or business.
-A website or postal address does not suffice. - Do not interfere or try to influence anyone who is about to vote.
+Such a statement will include your name (or your agent's name) and an acceptable contact option (see page 21). - Do not interfere or try to influence anyone who is about to vote.
 Do not offer to collect, post or deliver to the Council completed voting papers from any other elector. - Do not give, as part of your campaign, any gift or item of value to any other person.
 An item of value is anything you would expect to pay for and typically may be useful to the recipient other than as election literature.
-Examples of such items in the lower value category might include pens, biros, message or note pads, rulers, fridge magnets, key-chains and the like. - Do not, as part of your campaign, provide anyone with anything they can eat or drink, or with any entertainment or other provision.
-However, light refreshments provided after any meeting relating to an election does not amount to treating, but such light refreshments probably should not include alcoholic drinks.
+Examples of such items in the lower value category might include pens, biros, message or note pads, rulers, fridge magnets, key-chains and the like. - Do not, as part of your campaign, provide without reasonable charge anyone with anything they can eat or drink, or with any entertainment or other provision.
+However, light refreshments provided after any meeting relating to an election does not amount to treating, but such light refreshments should not include alcoholic drinks.